 It’s unfair to expect children to concentrate on homework when the TV is blaring, their siblings are fighting or there are loud conversations taking place in the next room.
 Students need a quiet, peaceful area to study.
 This may be in a common area in the house or in their bedroom.
 You should be able to check on them occasionally to make sure they’re on task and an adult should be available if they need help.

 Keeping a planner in a prominent place with all assignments, exams and other school activities marked clearly on it helps students to stay on top of their work.
-It also allows you to check in with them to make sure they’re not leaving things until the last minute.
+It also allows you to check-in with them to make sure they’re not leaving things until the last minute.
 Younger children may forget about homework assignments so it’s a good idea to look in their bags regularly for any forgotten tasks.
-When kids are organised they feel in control and this can alleviate much stress.
+When kids are organized they feel in control and this can alleviate much stress.

 Keep it positive

 Students often see homework as a type of punishment, so it’s important to help them understand how it benefits them.
 Explain that homework not only teaches them academic skills but also enables them to develop discipline and organizational skills.
 When they express anger and frustration about homework, don’t try to deny their feelings.
 Instead, use this as an opportunity to talk about managing emotions.

 If your child is struggling with tasks or you feel that homework is excessive it’s important to contact the teacher.
 They may be able to give clearer instructions or revise the amount of homework given.
 Talking with the teacher will help you determine if your child’s problems with homework are a symptom of deeper learning issues requiring further intervention.